What international applicants need to know

 Applicants must submit a valid TOEFL score if:

-- They have not successfully completed a year of college/university level study in the United States or another country where English is the primary/official language, such as Australia or United Kingdom.
+- They have not successfully completed one year of college/university level study in the United States or another country where English is the sole official language.*

 TOEFL scores are valid for two years and minimum score requirements are:

 - 600 on TOEFL Paper-based test (PBT)